Mohana Singh Jitarwal

-Mohana Singh Jitarwal is one of the first female fighter pilots of India.
+Squadron Leader Mohana Singh Jitarwal (born 22 January 1992) is one of the first female fighter pilots of India.
 She was declared as the first female combat pilot along with two of her cohort, Bhawana Kanth, and Avani Chaturvedi.
 All three women pilots were inducted into the Indian Air Force fighter squadron in June 2016.
 They were formally commissioned by Defence Minister Manohar Parrikar.
 After the government of India decided to open the fighter stream in India Air Force for women on an experimental basis, these three women were the first to be selected for the program.